rexwhite/generator-stuffed-node/README.md

 # generator-stuffed-node [![NPM version][npm-image]][npm-url]
-> A slightly more modern version of a MEAN fullstack app with lots of goodies.
+> A slightly more modern MEAN fullstack app with lots of goodies.

 ## Installation